ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/design-details-planning-parameters.md

 Pokud je použita možnost **Vyrobit na sklad** objednávky se týkají pouze dotyčného zboží.

 Pokud je použita možnost **Vyrobit na zakázku**, plánovací systém analyzuje výrobní kusovník zboží a vytvoří další propojené návrhy objednávek pro to zboží nižší úrovně, které je definováno jako vyrobit na zakázku.
 To pokračuje, dokud jsou v sestupných strukturách kusovníku zboží typu zhotovit na objednávku.

+## Use Low-Level Codes to manage derived demand

+Use Low-Level Codes to make derived demand for components progress through to the lower levels of the BOM.
+For a more thorough explanation of this, please see [Item Priority / Low-Level Code](design-details-central-concepts-of-the-planning-system.md#item-priority--low-level-code).

+You can assign a low-level code to each part in the product structure or the indented BOM.
+The top final assembly level is denoted as level 0 - the end item.
+The higher the low-level code number, the lower the item is in the hierarchy.
+For example, end items have low-level code 0, and the item parts that go into the assembly of the end item have low-level codes 1, 2, 3, and so on.
+The result is the planning of component parts coordinated with the requirements of all higher-level part numbers.
+When you calculate a plan, the BOM is exploded in the planning worksheet, and the gross requirements for level 0 are passed down the planning levels as gross requirements for the next planning level.

+Select the **Dynamic Low-Level Code** field to specify whether to immediately assign and calculate low-level codes for each component in the product structure.
+If you have large amounts of data, this function can have negative effects on the program's performance, for example during automatic cost adjustment.
+Note that this is not a retroactive function, so it is a good idea to consider the use of this facility beforehand.

+As an alternative to the automatic calculation that occurs dynamically if the field is selected, you can run the **Calculate Low-Level Code** batch job from the **Manufacturing** menu by clicking **Product Design**, **Calculate Low-Level Code**.

+> [!IMPORTANT]
+> If you do not select the **Dynamic Low-Level Code** field, then you must run the **Calculate Low-Level Code** batch job before you calculate a supply plan (the **Calculate Plan** batch job).

+> [!NOTE]
+> Even with the **Dynamic Low-Level Code** field selected, the low-level codes of component items are not changed dynamically if a parent BOM is deleted or set to non-certified.
+This may result in difficulty to add new items to the end of the product structure as it might exceed the maximum number of low-level codes.
+Therefore, for large product structures that reach the low-level code limit, it is encouraged to run the **Calculate Low Level Code** batch job frequently to maintain the structure.

+### Optimize Low-Level Code Calculation

+Select the **Optimize Low-Level Code Calculation** field to specify that you want to use the new, faster method of low-level code calculation.
+Note that the new calculation is done differently, and using it might break extensions that rely on the existing method.
+The new calculation method will replace the current method in a future release.

 ## Viz také
 [Detaily návrhu: Zpracování způsobu přiobjednání](design-details-handling-reordering-policies.md)